Jaylandolakes/Jaylandolakes/README.md

 Hello!
 I'm a Self-Taught Coding Enthusiast -- Welcome to my GitHub profile!

-I'm Landolakes, and I'm diving headfirst into the world of web development.
+I'm Landolakes, and i'm active duty Navy, but i'm diving headfirst into the world of web development.
 Currently, I'm focusing on HTML, CSS, and JavaScript as I build my skills and embark on this exciting journey.
 Here's a bit about me and what you can find on my profile:

 About Me